 While not a direct line item, the cost of privacy compliance (and non-compliance) is a massive factor.
 When you use a cloud API, you are sending sensitive biometric data to a third-party server, which adds complexity to meeting regulations like GDPR and CCPA.
 An on-device solution keeps all personal data localized, giving you full control and simplifying your compliance strategy.
 This approach significantly reduces the risk of data breaches and the steep fines that come with them.
 For any business with stringent privacy requirements, the risk mitigation offered by an on-device API provides immense financial peace of mind.

-A Look at Leading On-Device Facial Recognition APIs
+Top On-Device Facial Recognition APIs to Consider

 When you start exploring on-device facial recognition, you’ll quickly find that not all APIs are created equal.
 The market is filled with options, each with its own strengths, ideal use cases, and pricing philosophy.
 Some are built for massive-scale identity verification by tech giants, while others are designed for nimble startups creating augmented reality experiences.
 Understanding the key players and what they offer is the first step toward finding the right fit for your product and your budget.